A Lighthearted Look at Our Everyday Ethical Dilemmas

-Every time IPSOS releases the results of an opinion poll, I remember MIX MIX.
+Whenever IPSOS announces the results of an opinion poll, I remember MIX MIX.

-It happened way back in my days at university, and it is the reason I cannot pass the integrity test if I sought public office.
+It happened 35 years ago, but I still feel guilty.
+It is probably the reason I would not pass the integrity test if I stood for public office.

-In one assignment, he was commissioned by one of Kenya's two mainstream newspapers [name withheld] to conduct research on newspaper readership.
-The objective was to analyze newspaper readership habits, find out what types of stories newspaper readers liked, and determine which between the newspaper and its only competitor was more popular.
+One of Kenya's top newspapers commissioned the study.
+Its objectives were to analyze readership habits, find out what types of stories readers liked, and determine which between it and its only competitor was more popular.

-He promised to pay us 6K for the whole job, but he gave us 2K to cover travel and accommodation.
-The balance of 4K would be paid when we submitted questionnaires.
+He gave us 2K to cover travel and accommodation, and he promised to pay the balance of 4K when we returned.